Immigration Lawyer Chicago/ Chicago Green Card Lawyers/ Conditional Green Card: The Difference Between Conditional and Permanent Residents

 You have 90 days before your conditional green card expires to file your Form I-751.
 Applying to remove conditional green card restrictions needs to be timed well.
 If you apply for removing conditions on green card before the 90 days, your petition will be returned.
 If you file too late, you will be denied.

 If you do not remove conditional green card restrictions in the 90-day period before your green card expires, you can be put in removal or deportation proceedings.
-The consequences of having an unlawful presence in the United States can lead to deportation and being banned from re-entry into the U.S.
+The consequences of having an unlawful presence in the United States can lead to deportation and being banned from re-entry into the U.S. If you need a Chicago Deportation defense Lawyer please reach our to Our Law Firm.

 It is not typical for a request for green card removal of conditions to be denied.
 When denial does occur, it is because the USCIS suspects that you do not have a genuine marriage and have committed immigration fraud.
 Other reasons for the denial are because the application was not filed on time or there is not enough evidence that proves you and your spouse are in a bona fide marriage.

-The experienced immigration attorneys at Scott D. Pollock & Associates P.C. have been helping married couples petitioning for permanent residency for over 30 years.
+The experienced immigration attorneys in Chicago at Scott D. Pollock & Associates P.C. have been helping married couples petitioning for permanent residency for over 30 years.
 Both marriage and immigration are transformational steps in life.
 We want to help you make sure your transfer between being a conditional and permanent resident is as simple as possible.
 The timeline to remove conditions on green card is short.
 We will make sure everything you need is in order so you can make the adjustment to permanent resident.
 Contact us at 312.444.1940 or fill out an online contact form today.